janihur/elixir-in-action/README.md

 # Code for Elixir in Action

-My companion code for book [Elixir in Action (Second Edition)](https://www.manning.com/books/elixir-in-action-second-edition) by Saša Jurić.
+My companion code and notes for book [Elixir in Action (Second Edition)](https://www.manning.com/books/elixir-in-action-second-edition) by Saša Jurić.
+The original book example code is available in https://github.com/sasa1977/elixir-in-action

 Compile:
 ```bash